Bubblr-Inc/ai-vault-aws-installation/README.md

  ## Build or prepare the infrastructure.

-This can be done a number of ways however, we generally use terraform so to setup the infrastrucutre required by AI-Vault please use [this guide that describes how to do this](doc/README-WORKED-INSTALL-TF.md)
+This can be done a number of ways however, we generally use terraform so to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/README-WORKED-INSTALL-TF.md)
+This process generally takes around 1 hr to complete, although DNS propagation may take longer.
 ## Installation of Helm Chart

 1. Prepare a values file for your installation.